 - Videotape and/or photograph all furniture and other personal property items you are leaving in the home as well as the ones you are removing.
 This will be helpful if the existence of or condition of an item later becomes an issue.
-Also, this will help you in completing an Equitable Distribution Affidavit.
+Also, this will help you in completing any property lists you need to prepare.

 - Make a list of all personal property.
-For each item, try to include information about when you got it, how much you paid for it and how much you now think it is worth.
-It will be much easier to begin preparing your equitable distribution affidavit while you are able to look at all the property rather than trying to reconstruct it from memory later.
+For each item, try to include information about when you acquired it, how much you paid for it and how much you now think it is worth.
+It will be much easier to prepare a list while you are able to look at all the property rather than trying to reconstruct it from memory later.

 - Items such as silverware, collectables, jewelry, electronics, etc. should be set out on a table or otherwise displayed so that they can be easily photographed.